DrunkSonic/google-docs-material3/README.md

 This theme was originally intended for Google Docs, so the theme may not be complete in other apps.

 ## Prerequisites
 Use any CSS injector for your browser.
 CSS injectors allow you to inject custom CSS code into any website, including Google Docs.
+More instructions are written down under the Installation section.

 # Showcases
 Screenshots to preview if the theme fits your style!